 If you or a loved one has been injured as a result of medical care in Florida, speaking with a skilled medical malpractice lawyer is vital.
 Given the statute of limitations for these suits is only two years, it is more important than ever to get started with a viable legal plan.

-The medical malpractice claim lawyers at Fenstersheib Law Group are deeply familiar with Florida’s Medical Malpractice Act and are prepared to help you obtain the compensation you deserve.
+The medical malpractice claim lawyers at Fenstersheib Law Group, P.A., are deeply familiar with Florida’s Medical Malpractice Act and are prepared to help you obtain the compensation you deserve.

 Our firm has offices across Florida, including Hallandale Beach, Hollywood, Miramar, Fort Lauderdale, West Palm Beach, Orlando, Sarasota, Tampa, and Jacksonville.
 Call us today to get started with a free consultation!